ramirocabral/aws-solutions-architect-associate-notes-SAAC03/corporate/Cognito.md

 ## User Pools
 - Is a User directory
-- You can use AWS build in user managment or use external (google, twitter facebook)
+- You can use AWS build in user management or use external (google, twitter facebook)
 - You can use the SDK to access directory profile
 - Easy sign up and sign in
 - Comes with a customizable web UI